 ”This is a road.”
-His explanation began. ”It connected all parts of the sphere together and they all led to one city.
+His explanation began. ”It connected places together, no matter how far they were.
+Turns out, all roads led to one city.
 People drove their vehicles on them.
-Turns out, there were big cars called trucks that could carry lots of stuff, flying machines as well as motorbikes—”
+Also, there were these big cars called trucks.
+They could carry lots of stuff.
+Flying machines were real, as well as motorbikes —”

 ”Which were motorized bicycles.”